 Curtis Harrison joined GoransonBain Ausley in December of 2011 as a partner.
-Mr. Harrison has practiced law for twenty-two years, is board certified in family law, and is the current managing partner for GoransonBain Ausley.
+Mr. Harrison has practiced law for twenty-six years, is board certified in family law, and is the current managing partner for GoransonBain Ausley.

 What did you do prior to joining GoransonBain Ausley?

 “I began my practice in 1994 working for a small civil litigation firm in Las Colinas, handling personal injury, bankruptcy, and family law cases.
 In 1998 I opened my own firm in Frisco, Texas, handling anything that came in the door.
 The firm grew over the next several years to become the law firm Albin Harrison Roach.
 In 2011 I accepted the invitation from GoransonBain Ausley to join their firm as a partner.”

 What attracted you to GoransonBain Ausley?